 Nested message actions

 A message action may be designated as a leader by using the set_leader() method (see 25.6.1.7).
 A leader message action is responsible for all message actions inside its lexical scope or in methods called from it.
-All nested message actions are handled by the leader’s loggers (and only by them).
 The nested messages’ text is formatted sequentially according the leader’s rules, as if their output code resides directly inside the leader’s lexical scope.
 This is true even if some of the nested message actions are themselves designated as leaders—the outermost leader overrides the rest.

 For sample usage of nested message actions, see 25.7.2 and 25.7.3.

+Structured Debug Message (SDM) Actions

+Structured debug messages(SDM) are used to log transactions or sequences of events that span over time (eg whole bus transactions) to a destination: log file, display, database.
+While the regular message actions are used to log string messages, the SDM also samples data objects given as arguments which can further be used for data flow analysis (e.g. using a waveform viewer).
+The sampling of the arguments of SDM actions is related to transaction recording.

+The e language provides the following methods for defining structured debug message actions:

+● msg_started()—Marks the beginning of a sequence of events that you can log as a transaction.

+● msg_ended()—Marks the end of a sequence of events that you can log as a transaction.

+● msg_transformed()—Marks a data transformation.
+You can use msg_transformed() to link transactions that have been created by structured debug messages.

+● msg_changed()—Marks a change to an object, such as a state variable changing from transmit to idle.
+This message action marks a one-time event.
+It s logged as a transaction with a single attribute, the result of the state expression.

+● msg_info()—Reports any other kind of significant event in the environment.
+Events reported by

+msg_info() cannot be logged as transactions.

+SDM actions have the generic format described in table Table 47.
+The specifics for each of the SDMs are described in separate/dedicated sections.

+Table 47 – SDM Action Generic Format